DynamicDeepSKY/astroid_doc/source/quickstart.rst

    :align: center

 To use the EAA stacker with the basic lens, just activate click the stack icon.
-Adjusting the tone curve and lowering CurveHigh value will make the image even better like the following example.
+Image tone curve is automatic by default but for an advanced user can adjust the tone curve to make it look better.

 .. figure:: /images/stacker5mm_onoff.png
    :width: 400